amrutha23ashok/Virtual-machine-Creation-in-Linux/README.md

  # VIRTUAL MACHINE CREATION IN LINUX
   ## AIM
        To Install Virtualbox / VMware Workstation with different flavours of linux.
-                                            (or)
-       To install a Linux virtual machine (VM) using CentOS on VirtualBox or VMware Workstation.
 ## PROBLEM STATEMENT
     This experiment involves setting up a virtual machine with CentOS, a popular Linux distribution.
     This setup allows users to practice Linux commands, test applications, and develop software in a virtualized environment without affecting the host system.

 ## ALGORITHM
  ### Steps 1: